scalar-labs/scalardb-samples/spring-data-sample/README.md

 ...
 ```

-The command shows the order ID of the order.
+You can see that running this command shows the order ID.

-Let's check the details of the order with the order ID:
+Let's check the details of the order by using the order ID:

 ```shell
 $ ./gradlew run --args="GetOrder 2358ab35-5819-4f8f-acb1-12e73d97d34e"
 ...